EduardoJ123/quirk-master/README.md

 # quirk-master
-Open source tool to keep track of progress on projects' features
+Open source tool to track progress on your project features.